Rodrigo Guirao: Career

 In 2013, Guirao appeared in the Argentine television series Mi amor, mi amor.
 In Spain, he debuted in Bienvenidos al Lolita, in 2014.
 In the same country, he starred as first character in Solo Química, a movie directed by Alfonso Albacete.
 In 2015 he debuted on Telemundo's TV series, filmed in Mexico, Señora Acero.
 And he participated in the second and third season that is still filming.

-In the meanwhile, he participated in three films and a short, of which, Baires movie, filmed in Buenos Aires premiered in 2015, the short film directed by Isabel Coixet, "A broken heart is not like a broken vase" in 2016 and A Place in the Caribbean and "5 am", the first made in Roatan, Honduras, and the second one in Buenos Aires.
+Meanwhile, he participated in three films and a short, of which, Baires movie, filmed in Buenos Aires premiered in 2015, the short film directed by Isabel Coixet, "A broken heart is not like a broken vase" in 2016 and A Place in the Caribbean and "5 am", the first made in Roatan, Honduras, and the second one in Buenos Aires.